simchaFarag/MERN-Stack/README.md

 - id
 - Name
 - Faculty
-- Grades – An array of objects with: o Profession o Score
+- Grades – An array of objects with Profession and Score

 ### Pages:
 - Students Page – Present a table with ALL students data (including grades)